(previously known as Elphos subrubida)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

 The uppersides of the wings of the adult moths of this species are variable, with numerous wavy grey or black bands across each wing.
-There are also pale patches near the tip of each forewing.
+There are usually pale patches near the tip of each forewing.
 The underside is similar but darker for the forewings.
 The hindwing undersides are dark with some white spots, and orange flares at the bases.
 The wingspan is up to 9 cms.

 The species occurs in